Universität Wien

 The EU member states (MS) through the EU’s institutions (intergovernmental as well as supranational) play a crucial role in all EU policy-making.
 Specific policies (e.g. monetary policy) are decided in specialised institutions (e.g. European Central Bank) and non-states actors, interest groups and non-governmental organisations (NGOs) try also to shape policy-decision.

-The Russian war in Ukraine and other factors contributing to social/economic strife such as climate change, covid-19, illegal immigration, Euro/debt crises, etc., are perceived as posing an existential threat to the European integration process.
-Historically seen, crises are nothing new: each period has had its own fair share of crises that ultimately have contributed to the flexibility/complexity of the Union we have today.
+The Russian war in Ukraine and the geo-politicisation of international affairs are perceived as threats to the European integration process.
+By considering the current context and historical developments, one recognises that crises are nothing new to the European integration process: each period has had its own fair share of crises that ultimately have contributed to the flexibility/complexity of the Union we have today.

-This course will engage with the above in terms of: a) decision-making processes and methods; b) EU’s institutional actors and the impact recent/current crises may have had on their functions/mandates as well as on the inter-institutional relationships; and c) role of Member States (MS): national institutions (NPs) & select MS (illiberal democracies).
+This course will engage with the above in terms of: a) the decision-making and institutional change; b) the EU’s institutional actors and the impact crises have on their functions/mandates; and c) the role of select MS.

 OBJECTIVES OF THE COURSE: